kawanoman/kawanoman/README.md

 - 👋 Hi, I’m @kawanoman
 - 👀 I’m interested in Software Engineering.
 - 🌱 I’m currently learning OOPs.
-- 💞️ I’m looking to collaborate on any Projects.
+- 💞️ I’m looking to collaborate on new Projects.
 - 📫 How to reach me ...

 <!---